Cat Litter Box Basics

 - Occasionally urinating or defecating in other places.

-- If a Cat Suddenly Stops Using the Litter Box and begins to urinate in other areas of the house, it may be cause for concern.
-Such behaviors may be a sign of Feline Lower Urinary Tract Disorder (FLUTD).
-If a cat is experiencing pain when urinating, it may associate that pain with the litter box itself, and so try urinating in other places in an attempt to avoid the pain.
-If you suspect that your cat has or is developing a FLUTD, it’s time to consult your cat veterinarian
+- If a Cat Suddenly Stops Using the Litter Box and begins to urinate or defecate in other areas of the house, it may be cause for concern.
+Such behaviors may be a sign of Feline Lower Urinary Tract Disorder FLUTD) or inadequate water consumption.
+If a cat is experiencing pain when urinating or defecting, it may associate that pain with the litter box itself, and so try urinating/defecating in other places in an attempt to avoid the pain.
+If you suspect that your cat is consuming inadequate water, has or is developing a FLUTD, it’s time to consult your cat veterinarian.

-- A Cat is a Bundle of Preferences – While feline health, human health, and the environment are all important points to consider when selecting a litter, the number one consideration is whether or not a cat will like – and therefore use – the litter in its box.
+- A Cat is a Bundle of Preferences – While feline health, human health, and the environment are all important to consider when selecting a litter, the number one consideration is - will your cat will like, and therefore use, the litter in its box.
 In most cases, a cat can be switched from a less healthy to a healthier litter.
-Still, if the cat prefers a litter that isn’t quite as healthful or environmentally friendly the best option for the peace and health of the household maybe to keep the cat on that litter.
+Still, if your cat prefers a litter that isn't quite as healthful or environmentally friendly the best option for the peace and health of the household may be to keep your cat on that litter.